Tús faith leath na hoibre.

 Paired along side some high quality grain quinoa, this dish gives you satisfying slow energy release.

-Kale, spinach, quinoa,
+Kale, spinach, red potato,

 yellow onion, carrot, parsnip,